 My second high BMI pregnancy on booking was recorded as 44.
 I ditched the midwife at my local GP and sought out a more supportive one at a nearby SureStart centre I’d met postnatally with my first.
 I changed hospital teams when I heard on the grapevine that a different hospital to the one I previously birthed at had a good reputation for supporting bigger women to have home births.

 After doing my research, I planned, I argued with anyone who didn’t respect my autonomy, I stood my ground.
 I met with the local Supervisor of Midwifery (SoM), who was very lovely, totally respected my decision, told me she believed in me, and that she had no reason to suspect that everything wouldn’t go just fine, and signed off my home birth plan.
 I had to sign a disclaimer saying that I understood a home birth was against medical advice.
 This wasn’t at the SoM’s insistence – her hands were tied, hospital policy.

 I’m pleased to report my home birth was everything I’d hoped it would be, and the pool was too!

 Why Big Birthas?

 Big Bertha was a name given to a massive cannon in WWI.
 It soon became synonymous with anything unusually large.
 It resonated with me, and could be adapted to fit with the ‘birthing’ theme, and the domain was available!
 I know not everyone likes it as a name, but you can’t please all the people all the time!
-A
+At least it’s memorable!

 Being bigger when pregnant is associated with greater risks, it’s true.
 It would be naïve to ignore those risks.
 And when those risks do come to pass, extra care is needed, as with anyone.
 But my perspective is that those risks are becoming all consuming.
 They’re overexaggerated, and misrepresented, and our treatment is becoming overmedicalised as a result.